Grant & Scholarship Information

 - Complete all three parts of the application: coversheet, proposal, and itemized budge.

-College Scholarships and Resources for Women
+Best Colleges Scholarships for Women

 There are a wide-range of resources dedicated to helping female students achieve success in both college and their careers.
 The link above takes you to a list of scholarship opportunities specifically given to female students.
 These awards are some of the most important forms of financial aid available to women nationwide.
 The list of organizations includes on-campus support groups, mentoring networks and organizations dedicated to closing the gender gap in STEM careers.
 Those profiled are really just a snapshot of the many groups working to push women’s opportunities to the forefront of civic concerns.
 It takes action-oriented organizations like these to step up in order for the needs of female students to be both respected and consistently addressed.